 Greenville, NC 27858

-I’m interested on marsh/wetland interactions with climate and with humans.
+I’m interested on marsh/wetland interactions with climate and humans.
 In essence, 3 questions drive my research.
 (1) Where’s the challenge on watching plants grow?
 (2) What’s so special about coastal wetlands?
 And, (3) how the future of our coasts going to look like and why do we care?
 Before answering these questions, I’ll add that any of them can be focused using different lenses (where “lens” is scale: temporal, spatial and complexity).
-So I guess the answer depends on the glass we look through.
+So I guess the answer depends on the glasses we look through.

 Where’s the challenge on watching grass grow?